vincent-queimado/express-prisma-ts-boilerplate/readme.md

   alt="console-api-running"/>
 </div>
 </br>

-Running in a production environment (the code will be transpiled in the build folder and executed):
+Running in a production environment (the code will be transpiled in the build folder and executed):</br>

 ```bash
 # production mode